 Mortgage Lenders Return

-Over the past two weeks, we have seen mortgage lenders come back into the markets, relying on mortgage brokers even more than usual.
-Some have come back to 75% or 85% Loan-to-Value, whilst others introduced a fund booking system to limit the number of mortgages that can be done each day.
+Over the past few weeks, we have seen mortgage lenders come back into the markets, relying on mortgage brokers even more than usual.
+Most are now back up to 85% Loan-to-Value, (LTV) whilst others did go up to 90% LTV but introduced a fund booking system to limit the number of mortgages that can be done each day.

 We have also seen the return to lending of specialist lenders such as Precise and One Savings Bank which is a massive boon for everyone.
 Specialist lenders are an essential part of the mortgage market and need to be looked after to help those borrowers who are underserved by the mainstream players.

-The key issue is still around valuations, as surveyors have been grounded and no physical inspections can be done.
+The key issue is still around valuations, as surveyors that were grounded and unable to do physical inspections are just coming back and working through the backlog.
 Again, mortgage lenders have been pretty good in upping their Automated Valuation Models, (AVM’s) and so we are seeing more applications start to move once more.

-There is still gridlock in some parts of the process because of this, but every broker will know which mortgage lenders are able to move through the process and which ones will have to pause at valuation stage.
+There is still gridlock in some parts of the process because of this, but every broker will know which mortgage lenders are able to move through the process and which ones will face a potential delay at valuation stage.

-There is also the big question around values themselves and you can expect that valuations will err on the side of caution for a while.
+There is also the big question around values themselves and you can expect that valuers will err on the side of caution for a while.

 What happens to house prices themselves remains to be seen, but I still cannot see a wholesale drop in prices across the board.
 The fundamentals of why people move remain strong and you can bet that having stared at the same 4 walls in lockdown for months, there will be a good many people keen for new surroundings.